alastairrmcneill/Flappy-Bird/README.md

 Run the main.py file and press space bar to jump.

 # File Structure
-files - contains the high score from previous game imgs - contains the images needed to display window
+files - contains the high score from previous games imgs - contains the images needed to display window